nanlovescan/nansheng.github.io/_pages/about.md

 - I received my Bachelor’s Degree of Software Engineering in Shanghai Jiao Tong University.
 My undergraduate research advisors are Prof. [Weinan Zhang](http://www.wnzhang.net) and Prof. [Yong Yu](http://apex.sjtu.edu.cn/members/yyu). -->

 <!-- ## Nobody really understands quantum mechanics - Richard Feynman -->
-- I am an applied mathematician committed to performing **numerical analysis** and developing **scientific computing** tools for problems arising in natural sciences.
+- I am an applied mathematician committed to performing **numerical analysis** and developing **scientific computing** tools for problems arising in science and engineering.
 Specifically, I am an expert in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the **quantum many-body problem** and to predict the behaviors of matter of scientific and technological interest.
 For more details, please see the [Research](/research) page.

 <!-- understanding the mathematical structure of natural sciences, with a specific focus on quantum physics.  -->